 Platinum is much scarcer and deeply tied to specific industrial sectors like automotive catalytic converters and evolving technologies.
 While changes in vehicle manufacturing and emissions standards can create demand variability, platinum’s underlying scarcity and its role in emerging industrial use cases continue to make it a compelling asset.

-Relevance to Retirement Investing
+Relevance to Retirement Planning

 At this point, it’s worth stepping back and asking a practical question: